coreos/coreos-web/README.md

 - copy all files out of `/dist`

 Build & bump other project:
-This will update the path config, copy it, build everything, then copy the resulting assets to your project directory.
+This will build everything, then copy the resulting assets to your project directory.

-- edit the `coreosConfigs` paths in `bump.go` (not necessary if parent folder for other project is same as this one)
+- create/edit the `.bumpcfg` file to export your project names with their path to coreos-web.
+  example: `export myproject=$GOPATH/src/github.com/myproject/web/coreos-web`
-- run `go run bump.go <project-name>` where project name is the map key in `coreosConfigs`
+- run `./bump.sh <project-name>` where project-name is the env var in `.bumpcfg`
-- example: `go run bump.go etcd`
+  example: `./bump.sh myproject`

 ## Run Examples